 Rainbow Trout Fishing Guide: Techniques, Gear & Best Waters

 Rainbow trout are the most widely caught freshwater gamefish in North America — stocked in lakes and streams from Maine to Hawaii and thriving as wild fish across the Rocky Mountain West.
-They’re acrobatic, hard-fighting, and catchable on a remarkable range of methods.
+Almost everyone’s first trout is a rainbow.
+Mine was, decades ago at a SoCal stocked lake on a snelled hook with a chartreuse PowerBait glob.
+Nothing fancy, but I was hooked on trout fishing after that first fight.

 Rainbow Trout Habitat

-Rainbow trout require cold, well-oxygenated water with a preferred temperature range of 50–65°F. In rivers they hold in current seams — the transition between fast and slow water.
-In lakes they follow the thermocline in summer and move shallow in spring and fall.
+Rainbow trout require cold, well-oxygenated water.
+Their preferred temperature range is 50–65°F. In rivers they hold in current seams — the transition between fast and slow water where food drifts by consistently.
+In lakes they follow the thermocline in summer, moving to deeper, cooler water as the surface warms, and coming shallow again in spring and fall.

 Fly Fishing

-Elk Hair Caddis (sizes 14–18) — universal dry fly for riffled water
+Elk Hair Caddis (sizes 14–18) — universal dry fly for riffled water.
+When caddisflies are hatching, this is the fly.
+Even when they’re not, fish take it anyway.

 Elk Hair Caddis fly